rajiv-shrivastava/webrtc-video-confrence-app/README.md

 - Go to http://localhost:3030/
 - Now create a new meeting and host meeting
 - URl will be updated with meeting id
-- copy this url from any other browser and this way users get connected
+- copy this url from any other browser and hit join meeting button
+- enter your name and hit join button
+- you will be joined to the meeting as a new user